kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Message Broker (MQTT)

 Message Broker is a communication point in the cluster.
 Its main goal is to provide reliable message delivery across the cluster.
 NBomber Cluster works with any message broker that supports the MQTT protocol.
 The default setup is one single MQTT node with minimum characteristics (2CPU and 2RAM) will be enough.
 Such a single MQTT node can serve many concurrent NBomber Clusters without problems.
-We recommend to use a free version of [EMQ X broker](https://www.emqx.io/).
+We recommend using a free version of [EMQ X broker](https://www.emqx.io/).
 In the following section we will setup EMQX broker using [Docker](https://www.docker.com/).

 ### Coordinator